abhishekarya1/DSA-2k23/arrays.md

 - for each element calc entire array `prod` skipping `arr[i]` in their respective iteration (quadratic time)
 - track `prefixProd` and `suffixProd` (linear time, linear space)
 - directly multiply preProd (first scan) and suffProd (second scan) to `ans` array in previous approach saving space (linear time, constant space)

+**Find subarray with equal number of 0s and 1s** [link](https://leetcode.com/problems/contiguous-array):
+- SW won't work here since its required that sum is always increasing in order to apply that (since once window left pointer is moved, it can't go back).
+It doesn't work in presence of negatives in sum k subarray problem too.
+- use prefixSum map approach - use `cnt` to track sum, init `lastSeen[0] = -1` is important here, length calc is `i - lastSeen[cnt]`